sam81/BDF.jl/doc/intro.rst

 ************
 :Author: Samuele Carcagno

-jbdf is a julia module to read BIOSEMI 24-bit BDF files.
+JBDF is a julia module to read BIOSEMI 24-bit BDF files.

 *************************